 Moving out from Kunzum la we left for the barren Spiti valley towards Losar which was about 18 km.
 We lost height almost in a similar fashion as we had gained.

 We were now driving on the banks of the dry riverbed from which the name Spiti Valley originated (Spiti River).
 The landscape was full of impressive mountains, dry and full of erosive gravel.

 After about an hour we reached a small town which resembled Himachal towns more than Tibetans.
 We halted at Losar, and some of us scouted for petrol.
 Every passerby (nonlocal) has to get his details registered here at the Losar police station.
 In the meantime, we located a small hotel which served us delicious food probably the best food since the start of our journey.
 Delicious Kaadi, Chawal, Daal and Sabji.

-Jatin checked his tank, it appeared his bike never lost petrol in any worrisome quantity however it was actually Sid who was looking at the bottom of his tank.
-We had about 60 Kms to reach Kaza I have about a half tank, enough to reach 280Kms, so we decided to move on and I was assigned to back up Sid in a case of an eventuality.
+Jatin checked his tank, it appeared his bike had good quantity of petrol left till Kaza, however it was Sid who was looking at the bottom of his tank.
+We had about 60 km to reach Kaza I have about half a tank left enough to reach 250km, so we decided to move and I was assigned to back up Sid in a case of an eventuality.

 Weird thing is that he had the dough ready and eventually he prepared the Rotis.
-We all managed to eat something r the other.
-I didn’t have the heart to taste Paneer and Sabji anymore all were not cooked well.
-I went to sleep straight away and thanked God for the nice warm and comfortable beds.
+We all managed to eat something or the other.
+I did not have the heart to taste Paneer and Sabji anymore all were not cooked well.
+I went to sleep straight away and thanked God for the nice warm and comfortable bed.

 - Distance covered – 120 Kms